PrimeFold/PrimeFold/README.md

 An Ai tool that I use is Qwen Coder.

-I've prepared a few projects , but I'm currently working on the 'lockin' SaaS.
+I've prepared a few projects ,  currently working on a Saas .